Contact the friendly Enrollment Services staff if you have questions about adding or dropping classes, or filing for pass/no pass.

 Can I get Financial Aid?

-Because we do not receive state or federal funding to help support our program, we are not eligible for state or federal finanical aid for our students.
+Because we do not receive state or federal funding to help support our program, we are not eligible for state or federal financial aid for our students.
 However, many times rehabilitation or retraining companies pay for their clients to take our courses.
-Sallie Mae Student Loans are available for some of our Career Programs - Pharmacy Technician, Phlebotomist and Paralegal.

 Requests for reasonable accommodations for disabilities must be made at the time of registration and at least 10 days before the event.
 Every effort within our ability and legal responsibility will be made to meet your request.